-Once services are deemed necessary and the ARD committee agrees upon the amount and types of services, the Program Manager, Student Support Services, Program Improvement will assign a trainer.
+Once services are deemed necessary and the ARD committee agrees upon the amount and types of services, the Program Manager, Safety, will assign a trainer.
 The trainer is responsible for scheduling the sessions with the parent(s).
-He/she is also responsible for collecting data on the in-home, community-based and/or parent training goals and objectives.
+He/she is also responsible for collecting data on the in-home, community-based goals and objectives and/or Parent Training Plan.
 The trainer assigned to the student's services is responsible for providing all documents related to progress to include data logs/charts, etc. to the student's case manager at the end of each progress reporting period (9 weeks).
 The trainer must also provide a copy to the Program Manager who oversees the services for the child (i.e. BSS, CLASS, Resource, etc.) at the end of each progress reporting period (9 weeks).